vamc-stash/Artificial-Neural-Networks/README.md

 # Artificial-Neural-Networks
-Implemented regression, binary classification, multiclass classification ANNs
+[Implemented several machine learning techniques such as regression, binary classification, multiclass classification using ANNs as part of the udemy course Neural Networks (ANN) using Keras and Tensorflow in Python ]